owizo/moviola/Readme.md

 In case the `cmd2` package has not been installed on your system, please check package repositories for your operating system.
 In Debian/Ubuntu based systems, you can run `apt-get install python3-cmd2` to install `cmd2` for Python.

 `moviola` is in early development stage.
-There is no formal release yet.
+There is no official release yet.
 You can download the repository as a zip or fetch it using git.

 ## Usage